castle-engine/castle-engine/examples/fps_game/README.txt

 https://sourceforge.net/p/castle-engine/discussion/ .

 ------------------------------------------------------------------------------
-Movement keys: move using AWSD or arrow keys, and you can activate "Mouse Look" by a suitable button on the screen.
+Keys: move using AWSD or arrow keys, and you can activate "Mouse Look" by a suitable button on the screen.

+Inventory: use current item by Enter, change current item by [ ] or mouse wheel, drop by R.

-Actually, a lot more keys and mouse shortcuts are instantly working (and are configurable, too).
+A lot more keys and mouse shortcuts are instantly working (and they all are configurable, too).
 All input shortcuts are TInputShortcut instances.
 Currently the following units of our engine define some shortcuts:

 - CastleSceneManager (Input_Xxx global properties)